-At the EPC hearing, it was suggested the sidewalk shown on the right side of Figure 6 above be widened to 4'-6" (in lieu of 4'), and the landscaped planting area between the sidewalk and the seven-story building be reduced to 4'.
-Staff reviewed the feasibility of this request and determined there is anticipated to be concrete footings to support the building within this area, as well as reduced feasibility for landscape screening of the garage.
-For these reasons, staff has concluded the best solution continues to be shown in Figure 6 and the project plans.
+At the EPC hearing, it was suggested the sidewalk shown on the right side of Figure 6 above be widened to 4'6" (in lieu of 4'), and the landscaped planting area between the sidewalk and the seven-story building be reduced to 4'.
+Staff reviewed the feasibility of this request and determined there are anticipated concrete footings for the building within this area, which would further reduce feasibility for landscape screening of the garage.
+Thus, staff concludes the best solution continues to be shown in Figure 6 and the project plans.